Class 4

 PE

 This term we will be following our PE Planning scheme.
-This term our focus will be around Tag Rugby and swimming.
-Swimming will be held on Thursday afternoons.
-Children should bring a towel, one-piece swim suit for girls and fitted swim shorts for boys and a swimming cap (these can be purchased from the leisure centre on our first visit).
-Our second PE session will take place on Friday’s, children can come to school in their P.E kits white t-shirt and black shorts trainers (outdoor PE).
+This term our focus will be around Dance and Badminton.
+Our PE sessions are on Wednesday mornings and Friday afternoons.
+Children can come to school in their P.E kits on these days.
+The school P.E kit is a white t-shirt, black shorts and trainers (outdoor PE).
 A school sweat-shirt or cardigan and plain black joggers can be worn for outdoor PE.
 We would kindly ask that children do not wear football shirts or strappy vests.
 Spare PE kit will provided in school for those that do have the correct kit.
 Girls’ hair should be tied up and jewellery removed at home where possible.

 Each week your child will have: